and Direct Current

 TRIATIC is a special type of monopole antenna array.

-LASER is an acronym for light amplification by stimulated emission of radiation.
+Laser is an acronym for light amplification by stimulated emission

-FIBER OPTICS are conductors or optical waveguides that readily
+Fiber Optics are conductors or optical waveguides that readily

 MTDS is an abbreviation for the marine tactical data system.